onxx-x146/INSTAREPORT/README.md

-# INSTA-REPORT 🚨🔥
+# INSTAREPORT 🚨🔥

-**INSTA-REPORT** is an advanced command-line tool designed for simulating the behavior of Instagram's user report system.
+**INSTAREPORT** is an advanced command-line tool designed for simulating the behavior of Instagram's user report system.
 It allows cybersecurity students, automation testers, and ethical hackers to understand how mass-reporting logic might work from a UI/UX perspective.

 > ⚠️ This tool is purely educational and does NOT send real reports to Instagram.